qibinyej/About-Me/README.md

 :blossom: APIs: REST

-In addition to my technical skills, I have strong interpersonal communication skills, enjoy working with the general public, and have experience in case management.
+In addition to my technical skills, I have strong interpersonal communication skills, enjoy working with the general public, and have extensive experience in case management.
 I thrive when working on teams to problem solve and create advanced technological solutions that lead to successful outcomes.

 I have a background in local government and non-profit organizations, where I have held various roles in which, I managed and supervised teams, cultivated and supported relationships with diverse stakeholders, and identified, researched, and resolved group/individual inquiries.